sintijab/sintijab.github.io/src/content/en/projects/sound-recognition-and-processing.md

 Aggregating APIs for sound recording, song recognition and search on Spotify I discovered the essential services for maximising the song listening experience and discovery.
-Now "Syntia's Sound Stereograph" is publicly available web software available to record sounds, discover the artists and their work.
-I'm awaiting the final acceptance from Spotify before the first official pre-release.
-Meanwhile I continue working on the visual rendering to adapt the sound input and processing.
+"Syntia's Sound Stereograph" is a public web software available to record sounds, discover the artists and their work.
+I'm awaiting the final acceptance from Spotify before the first official launch.
+Meanwhile I will focus on the visual rendering to adapt the sound input and processing.

 Visualising the frequency domain on the 3D plot has an immersive effect with visual "stereograph"- data responding on sound frequencies.
 This web platform